OkomoJacob/YouTube2mp3/README.md

-# YouTube to MP3 Converter with Thumbnail Embedding
+# YouTube to MP3 Converter (Now with Thumbnail Embedding)
-Have you ever found a very awesome YouTube video, or for better a wonderfull video mix that you'll want to downlaod (If legal) and wondered how you could download it?
+Have you ever found a very awesome YouTube music video, or for better, a wonderfull video mix that you'll want to downlaod (If legal) and wondered how you could download it to play it later offline?

-That's was the Genesis of this project.
-You only need internet connetivity then run it, You'll be promted to paste the YouTube link then it automatically downlaods it.
+- That was the Genesis of this hobby project.
+You only need internet connetivity then run it locally in your Terminal.
+- You'll be promted to paste the YouTube link then it automatically downlaods it.
+- This is a Work In Progress and an online Web version of this will be available where your just paste your YouTube link and click Convert/Download effortlessly.

 A Python script that converts YouTube (Of unlimited length) videos to MP3 audio files and embeds the video's thumbnail as album art.